web-infra-dev/modern.js/packages/builder/builder-doc/docs/en/guide/basic/wasm-assets.md

 :::

 :::info
-If you are using rspack as the bundler, import Wasm assets is not supported yet.
+If you are using Rspack as the bundler, import Wasm assets is not supported yet.
 :::

 ## Import